 It was the most miserable time in my life, but I learned a lot.
 The most important lesson I learned was that if you use your energy to focus on doing your best, and encouraging others, you will be so much happier. and you will be more successful in life than you will be if you use your bandwidth to cut other people down.

-I’m certainly not perfect and I don’t have all the answers for my daughter, but I do know this: Tearing another woman down is always going to lower YOU.
-And your female friends will get you through more crap than anyone else.
+I’m certainly not perfect and I don’t have all the answers for my daughter, but I do know this: Your female friends will get you through more bad times than anyone else.
 They will be there when you get married, when your heart is broken, and when you zipper breaks on your prom dress while you are cutting a rug with your crush.

 And you don’t want to mess with that.